kubernetes/website/docs/tasks/administer-cluster/weave-network-policy.md

 {% capture whatsnext %}

-Once you have installed the Weave Net addon, you can follow the [NetworkPolicy guide](/docs/concepts/services-networking/network-policies) to try out Kubernetes NetworkPolicy.
+Once you have installed the Weave Net addon, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy.

 {% endcapture %}